jospete/obsidize-rx-map/README.md

 	name: FoodName;
 }

-// The key selector can be any type you want - this behavior is built in by default const customMapInst = new MyCustomEntityMap((food: Food) => food.name);
+// Note that the key selector can return any type you want, and is not limited to strings and numbers const customMapInst = new MyCustomEntityMap((food: Food) => food.name);
 ```